jamesgober/Config/README.md

 ## Contributing

 We welcome contributions to improve and expand the library!
-If you're interested in [contributing](./.github/CONTRIBUTING.md), please take a moment to review our [Contribution Guidelines](./.github/CONTRIBUTING.md).
+If you're interested in [contributing], please take a moment to review our [Contribution Guidelines].

 &nbsp;